guyisra/mezur/README.md

 ## How to extend Mezur?

-Let's say you now landed on Mars, and obvisouly everything is in javascript because only hipsters live on Mars.
+Let's say you now landed on Mars, and obviously everything is in javascript because only hipsters live on Mars.

 ```javascript
 const marsUnits = [